learnwithraji/learnwithraji.github.io/_pages/index.md

 Call me Raji.

-I am a Solutions Architect and Trainer with expertise in Cloud and Cybersecurity and recently develped interest in embeded systems.
-I'm also fascinated by machine learning and its applicationsin cybersecurity.
+I am a Solutions Architect and Trainer with expertise in Cloud & Cybersecurity.
+I recently develped interest in embeded systems and I'm also fascinated by machine learning and its applications in cybersecurity.

 ## By learning you will teach, by teaching you will learn (Latin Proverb)